SzparaLab/viramp-project/viramp-docs/viramp_intro.rst

 Quality Control
 ---------------
 First, trim out the low quality bases of the input fastq files.
-This can be achieved either by removing low quality bases or trimming a certain length from each end.
+This can be achieved by either by removing low quality bases or trimming a certain length from each end.

 .. image:: manual-pic/trim_qual.png